hMatoba/Piexif/README.md

 =====================

 To simplify exif manipulations with python.
 Pyxif isn't a wrapper.
-Everywhere with Python(function'thumbnail' depends on PIL or Pillow).
+To everywhere with Python(function'thumbnail' depends on PIL or Pillow).

 Functions
 --------